vuejs/eslint-plugin-vue/docs/rules/no-unused-vars.md

 ## :rocket: Suggestion

 - When your ignorePattern set to `^_`, we could provide a suggestion which add a prefix`_` to your variable and no more eslint error

+## :rocket: Version

+This rule was introduced in eslint-plugin-vue v3.14.0

 ## :mag: Implementation